 Very useful when doing research.
 You find a link on Google and want to jump to the exact place the keyword is mentioned.
 Hit this shortcut and a field will appear on your browser, start typing and the browser will jump to the first instance of that keyword, highlight all other instances.
 Hit enter to jump further down on the page to the next instance.

-Hope some of these become useful additions to your work skills.
-Do you have a favorite shortcut that comes in handy consistently that we missed?
-Share in the comments!
+Hope some of these become useful additions to your work skills!